docsforadobe/illustrator-scripting-guide/materials/AI_ScriptGd_2017.md

 For more examples of collection-item containers, see the document object Elements table in Adobe lllustrator CC 2017 Scripting Reference: AppleScript or the Properties table in Adobe lllustrator CC 2017 Scripting Reference: JavaScript or Adobe lllustrator CC 2017 Scripting Reference: VBScript.
-A diagram of the lllustrator CC 2017 object model is in “The Illustrator Scripting Object Model” on page 14.
+A diagram of the lllustrator CC 2017 object model is in "The Illustrator Scripting Object Model" on page 14.
 ```
 ##### Selected objects